 The Department's core courses in the modern languages of East, South, and Southeast Asia are designed to develop proficiency in the basic skills of speaking, oral comprehension, reading and writing.
 All of the ALC language courses are listed under “Asian Languages” (ASIANLAN) in the LSA Course Guide.

-To speed students' progress toward a working knowledge of the languages, intensive work in Chinese and Japanese are usually offered at Michigan during the summer through the Summer Language Institute (SLI); students must apply for admission to this program.
+To speed students' progress toward a working knowledge of the languages, intensive work in Chinese and Japanese are offered at Michigan during the Spring and Summer; students must apply for admission to this program.

 The faculty and staff in the Department reserve the right to require students with previous background in an Asian language to take a placement test.
 Students will be placed in language classes according to the Department's best assessment of the student's language skill and previous training.
 The Department's first-year language courses are designed for students with minimal or no previous exposure to the language in question.
 Students having previous experience with a language may be required to begin study at a higher level of instruction.